California has special procedures and a separate judicial system if you are injured at work.

 - What occupational injuries are covered by workers’ compensation

 - How to report and file a workers’ compensation claim form (DWC-1 claim)

 - Documents the insurance company will send you

-- Handling a dispute related to your injury
+- Handling a dispute by the employer’s insurance company related to your injury

 - How your disability will be calculated